My Summer of Research at Cornell

 Hi, I'm Katie Lin, and this is my experience as a summer research student at Cornell University.
 In June, I finished my 3rd year of medical school at Fudan University in Shanghai, China.
-After an application process of several months through the Study Abroad Foundation, I was matched to an Assistant Professor of Epigenetics and Gene Regulation at the Baker Institute and the College of Veterinary Medicine, Cornell University.
-I will be spending 6 weeks at his lab, assisting with the projects his lab team is currently undertaking.
+After an application process of several months through the Study Abroad Foundation, I was matched to an assistant professor of epigenetics and gene regulation at the Baker Institute and the College of Veterinary Medicine, Cornell University in Ithaca.
+I will spend 6 weeks at his lab, assisting with the projects his lab team is currently undertaking.

 After a 16-hour flight from Shanghai (with a stressful canceled connecting flight and an overnight stay in New Jersey in between), I finally arrived at Ithaca airport, possibly the smallest airport I’ve ever visited.
 I was greeted by Kristin Blake, program coordinator for visiting international students at Cornell, who made me feel at home immediately.

 First, she took me to Day Hall to get my Student ID and to set up my Cornell NetID and password.I learned that your student ID will let you into your dormitory building, pay for food around campus, and do your laundry.
 Your NetID is basically your identification number at Cornell, and how you log into your Cornell email and the rest of Cornell’s websites.